Many people ask me, "What

 involved in studying and discussing ancient African and

-response to that question (or even a very good response,
+response (or perhaps even a very good response,

 as mentor/chaplain of the NBA Washington Bullets/Wizards